snowdriftcoop/snowdrift/README.md

 This will take a *long* time but should ultimately tell you it installed Snowdrift.

-You will also use cabal install to test your changes later, and then it will be much faster.
+You can also use cabal install to test your changes later, and then it will run much faster.

 Setting up the database
 -----------------------